 Food at The Market

-The Market, created for patients with a sensitive sense of smell, will offer a broad range of lighter fare and comfort foods, for dining in or carrying out.
+The Market, created for patients with a sensitive sense of smell, offers a broad range of lighter fare and comfort foods, for dining in or carrying out, including:

 - Hot lunch entrées with themed cuisine